TheNicGard/DungeonStar/manual/manual-draft.md

 The threat of starvation is a constant threat in *The Depression*.
 Luckily for you, a current surplus of food stuffs caused by rampant item imbalancing means that you shouldn't face any real threat of starvation.
 For now.
 To eat food items, open the inventory with *i* and select the food item you want to eat.
 Sometimes, monster will drop their corpses (represented by %), and their flesh can be extracted by pressing *x*.

+# Items

+There are several items to be found within *The Depression* to help you on your quest to finding the *Dungeon Star*.

+## Potions and Scrolls

+Potions are found in the dungeon as a variety of long lost soft drink cans.
+When consumed, they can provide some effect to the protagonist, and provide a small amount of nutrition.

+Scrolls are found labelled, and enable the user to perform some magic spell when read.
+However, they can only be used once, so consider the best opportunity to use them!

+## Wands

+Wands, like scrolls, allow the user to perform a magic spell when used.
+However, they have a limited number of charges, so they can be used multiple times before being depleted of energy.

 # Controls

 The controls of **Dungeon Star** are ever-changing as new features are added, and as old controls are considered to be awful, but this list of controls is accurate to the vision of the game.